rrwick/Fast5-to-Fastq/README.md

   * Mean Phred score (`--min_mean_qual`)
   * Minimum mean Phred score in a window, to exclude reads with low quality regions (`--min_qual_window`)
 * Ability to automatically set `--min_qual_window` to get a target number of bases (`--target_bases`)

+__UPDATE (22 May 2017)__: Since Albacore v1.1, direct to FASTQ basecalling is possible (yay!).
+I therefore made a version of this script which takes a FASTQ input instead of a FAST5 directory so you can perform the length/quality filters if you did straight-to-FASTQ basecalling.
+More info [here](#fastq-filtering).

 # Requirements